 What will life look like after Covid?

-Reset is a chance for your voice to be heard, so that you can help shape a fairer, greener, future for the UK.
-Supported by a group of MPs from across the political spectrum, Reset aims to seize this once-in-a-lifetime opportunity for all of us to listen, reflect, plan and act – together – to bring about real and lasting change.
+Supported by a group of MPs and peers from across the political spectrum, Reset set out to seize this once-in-a-lifetime opportunity for all of us to listen, reflect, plan and act – together – to bring about real and lasting change.
 We asked the public what they wanted life after Covid to look like, and created space for them to reflect and imagine together.
 We found:

-Reset is an initiative of the cross party Parliamentary Group on the Green New Deal, bringing people and politicians together to shape the future.
+Reset is an initiative of the cross party All Party Parliamentary Group on the Green New Deal, bringing people and politicians together to shape the future.

 Through surveys, workshops, discussion groups, special parliamentary evidence sessions and other online events, we’re hoping to hear as many different voices as possible.
 And then we want to put those voices to work in the pursuit of a better way.

-The Parliamentary Group on the Green New Deal
+The All Party Parliamentary Group on the Green New Deal

 was elected Green Party MP for Brighton Pavilion in 2010.
-She is the co-chair of the Parliamentary Group on the Green New Deal.
+She is the co-chair of the All Party Parliamentary Group on the Green New Deal.

 was elected the Labour MP for Norwich South in May 2015.
-He is the co-chair of the Parliamentary Group on the Green New Deal.
+He is the co-chair of the All Party Parliamentary Group on the Green New Deal.

 was made a Conservative Life Peer in 2015.
 Before joining the Lords, she sat in the Commons as an MP, and was first elected in 1997.